andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 As I'm relaxing at the cafe I discover that this island was the location of the original Oslo airport.
 This revelation I find utterly preposterous until I find that it was only for seaplanes.

-Because that's the most Viking thing I can think of.
+Which is an objectively

 <h4 class="article-subheader">The Akerselva</h4>
+After recovering from the debauchery of
+<a href="/traveler/2023_05-scandinavia/03-norway_day" target="_blank" rel="noopener noreferrer">Constitution Day</a>,
-After recovering from the debauchery of the 17th I decide to get a survey of the main confluence flowing through Oslo to the fjord.
-The Akerselva (Aker River) starts at Maridalsvannet (Lake Maridal) about 5 miles north of the city center and the main source of drinking water for Oslo.
+I decide to make a survey of
+the main confluence flowing through Oslo to the fjord.
+The Akerselva (Aker River) starts at Maridalsvannet (Lake Maridal), a natural freshwater reservoir perched above the city 5 miles to the north and its main source of drinking water.

 Sondre's apartment sits approximately halfway from source to mouth.
 An athlete with sufficient gumption could leisurely round trip the entire length of the